 tiled open-air courtyard, great for dining when the weather is

-There are a meeting room, a bar/lounge with fireplace and television, as well as free internet, both wireless and DSL.
+There is a meeting room, a bar/lounge with fireplace and television, as well as free internet, both wireless and DSL.
 A sauna is on premises with a massage room with 24 hour on call massages therapists.

 Twin, queen and king beds are available, along with room service.
-Room rates are $72 per room and up, including tax and breakfast.
+Check the website for pricing and availability. http://landofthesunhotel.com/

-La Mirage is a hotel spa on the quiet outskirts of
+La Mirage is located on the quiet outskirts of

 Cotacachi.
 Take 10 de Agosto past the produce market and turn left at

 the large white sign for La Mirage, which will lead you directly to the